hfolcot/issue-tracker/README.md

 *Contact page*
 A separate contact page has been added for users to get in touch with developers about anything that is not a bug/feature. (_Please note that in the demonstration version, this function may occassionally give a 500 error, this is due to an issue with the Gmail address being used - Google has been rejecting the login - rather than an error in the application._)

+*Help section*
+Help section included to explain how the site works.

 ### Features left to Implement
 As the application currently works, when sorting bugs by priority, it is done alphabetically.
 A future version of the app will number the priority choices so that when bugs are sorted this way, the order will be Critical, High, Medium, Low and vice versa.